RobKenis/rob-kenis-dot-dev/docs/reinvent-recap-2025/1-introduction.md

 ## Databases

-AWS offers a range of databases, ranging from RDS to purpose built databaess like DynamoDB.
+AWS offers a range of databases, ranging from RDS to purpose built databases like DynamoDB.
 When asking customers, they want everying.
 Customers want a multi-region, high available, zero burden, SQL like database.
 [Amazon Aurora DSQL](https://aws.amazon.com/rds/aurora/dsql/) fixes all those things. _Looks like I'm never hosting Postgres myself again yoooo._ Amazon claims to get 4x less latency compared to Google Cloud Spanner, let's see how this holds up, but pretty bold claim.
 AWS learned some things when building this, so they also release multi-region strong consistency